 Giving Compass' Take:

-• This article at Eco-Business details global charities’ efforts towards keeping social entrepreneurs afloat and supporting the world’s most impoverished during coronavirus.
+- This article details global charities' efforts towards keeping social entrepreneurs afloat and supporting the world's most impoverished during coronavirus.

-• What challenges to social entrepreneurs face in remaining active?
-Why are these groups so essential right now, as coronavirus threatens the vulnerable populations thy often serve?
+- What challenges do social entrepreneurs face in remaining active?
 How can you help social entrepreneurs get the funding they need?

 A group of 40 global aid agencies and charities launched an alliance on Monday to help social entrepreneurs weather the coronavirus crisis, saying they provided a vital safety net for some of the world’s poorest people.

 Members of the partnership, called the Covid Response Alliance for Social Entrepreneurs, collectively support more than 15,000 social entrepreneurs who help vulnerable and marginalised groups in about 190 countries.

 “Social enterprises support the poorest of the poor and most vulnerable in our world… We have to help them help others,” Saskia Bruysten, CEO of Germany-based fund Yunus Social Business, told the Thomson Reuters Foundation by phone.